 Telephone enquiries: +44 (0)116 2 50 60 70

-Students have won three major prizes in the Formica Design Awards: Overall winner, Retail Category winner and Entrance Hall Category winner.
-Other successes include the National Spatial Design Award at New Designers in London, commendations and shortlistings in the RSA Student Design Awards (in Museum Design, Leisure Design and Public Places Safer Places), Thorn Lighting Competition and Design Visions Competition.
+Our students have won three major prizes in the Formica Design Awards: Overall winner, Retail Category winner and Entrance Hall Category winner.
+Other successes include winners at the prestigious New Designers event in London, commendations and shortlistings in the RSA Student Design Awards (in Museum Design, Leisure Design and Public Places Safer Places), the Thorn Lighting Competition and Design Visions Competition.

 “The tutors are experienced and knowledgeable in many areas of design and are successful in always encouraging you to think, challenge existing design and solve design problems.”

 Emily Cox, BA (Hons) Interior Design

 You can also follow us| on Twitter and YouTube.

 Laura Kettle - Cinema.r |